The 7 HACCP principles and their implementation with digital checklists

 4. Setting up appropriate monitoring procedures critical control points

 Monitoring or continuous observation of critical control points is necessary to keep the process under control at each critical point.
-The InField module of the cioplenu software helps your employees to keep a close eye on the critical points and gives them instructions on how to work correctly at these points.
+The cioplenu software helps your employees to keep a close eye on the critical points and gives them instructions on how to work correctly at these points.
 It can also include checklists in which employees digitally check off their work steps.
 The monitoring procedure and frequency should be defined in the HACCP plan – this can be easily set up in the Creator of the digital assistance software.
 If there are changes in legislation or production, you can readjust it with just a few clicks.